GitSatyen/CourseBuas/_learning/week-4.md

 What do you plan to do this week?
 What new knowledge do you want to acquire?
 Do you want to follow any of the learning units for the course?
 Do you want to work on the assignment for the course?
 How much time do you estimate you will spend on these tasks?
 -->
+This week I want to add more functions to the player and work on collisions.
 ## Do

 <!---